 Emma Kinloch BAHons (Oxon), MSc

-Emma Kinloch founded a London based Head and Neck cancer support group in 2014 and is the National Cancer Research Institute's ('NCRI') Head and Neck Group.
+Emma Kinloch founded a London based Head and Neck cancer support group in 2014 and in 2015 joined the National Cancer Research Institute's ('NCRI') Head and Neck Group.
 In 219 she was appointed the NCRI Consumer Forum Chair and subsequently the co-Chair of the Salivary Gland Cancer workstream.
-Emma is a patient group (or ePAG) member of the Head and Neck EURACAN domain and has sat on the National Cancer Research Institute Head and Neck Clinical Studies Group ('CSG') for 4 years.
+Emma is a patient group (or ePAG) member of the Head and Neck EURACAN domain and sits on the ePAG Steering Committee.

 After graduating in Experimental Psychology from Corpus Christi College, Oxford, Emma pursued a successful career in finance for over two decades, working accross products in both Europe and Asia.
 She embarked on a PhD in Occupational Health Psychology, focusing on Head and Neck Cancer and Work, having completed a related Masters’ degree in Occupational Psychology, in 2016 at the University of London.
-Emma also holds a MSc in Criminology from the London School of Economics and is a fully qualified PADI Scuba Diving Instructor and enjoys hill walking and wild swimming.
+Emma also holds a MSc in Criminology from the London School of Economics and is a fully qualified PADI Scuba Diving Instructor and enjoys hill walking, dog training and wild swimming.

 Dr Robert Metcalf MB ChB PhD MRCP